 Dalfampridine — Dalfampridine (4-aminopyridine; fampridine), a potassium channel blocker, may improve walking speed in some patients with MS. This issue is discussed separately.
-(See "Comorbid problems associated with multiple sclerosis in adults", section on 'Dalfampridine'.)
+(See "Symptom management of multiple sclerosis in adults", section on 'Dalfampridine'.)

 Glucocorticoids in combination therapy — Monthly intravenous glucocorticoid bolus, typically 1000 mg of methylprednisolone, is used at many institutions for the treatment of primary or secondary progressive MS alone or in combination with other immunomodulatory or immunosuppressive medications.
 However, randomized trial data are limited and conflicting with respect to the use of oral or parenteral glucocorticoids in combination with interferon beta preparations for RRMS.